wp-plugins/login-page-styler/readme.txt

 ==Description==

+<strong>Customize your login page matching your theme or any other style. </strong>

 <strong>Login page styler helps you customize your wordpress login page  easily with  few clicks and  can change the   entire look of your login page .
 This plugin will not make your wordpress slow .</br></br></strong>